 What are the pros and cons of moving to Iceland?

 The biggest advantages of moving to Iceland are the higher standard of living, health care and education systems, and low crime rates.
-However, there are some challenges.
-There’s a high cost of living, especially for housing, food, and transportation.
+However, the cost of living is high, especially for housing, food, and transportation.

 What are the requirements to move to Iceland?

-Americans don’t need a visa to visit Iceland, but if you plan to live there on a long-term basis, you’ll need a residence permit.
-According to the Foreign Nationals Act, non-EEA/EFTA foreign nationals can move to Iceland either through marriage, by attending an Icelandic university, by finding a job, or for family reunification.
+Americans don’t need a visa to visit Iceland, but you’ll need a residence permit if you plan to live there longer than six months.
+According to the Foreign Nationals Act, non-EEA/EFTA foreign nationals can move to Iceland either through marriage, by attending an Icelandic university, by finding a job, or by family reunification.

 Can you go to Iceland if you only speak English?